krgross/bma590-course-notes/docs/06-HierarchicalModels.md

 ## 1505 1528 1564 1498 1600 1470
 ```

-These are the same as the LS estimates of the batch-specific means in the ANOVA model, `fm1`.
 Now plot the sample means against the conditional modes:

 ``` r